AdguardTeam/AdGuardHome/HACKING.md

  *  Put utility flags in the ASCII order and **don't** group them together.
 For example, `ls -1 -A -q`.

+ *  Script code lines should not be longer than one hundred (**100**) columns.
+    For comments, see the text section below.

  *  `snake_case`, not `camelCase` for variables.  `kebab-case` for filenames.

  *  UPPERCASE names for external exported variables, lowercase for local,